Parents of our Tigers (3-6 years of age) please go to our separate page.

 There are two easy ways to make purchases to support your practice.

 First you can order your equipment directly from our web site.

 This is also true when we have special events or seminars.
 If you want to attend all you need do is sign up and let us know you want to put it on your account and we will take care of the rest.

 We have one of the most aggressive family plans ever!

 If you have two family members practicing in the dojo then you are on a family plan and that means anyone else in the immediate family is INCLUDED at no extra charge!

 Join the Family Program here.

 12. Jiu-Jitsu Focused Class, Advanced Class, Chin Na Class and requirements

 Youth: We also offer an extra class for Youth on Friday's at 6PM.
 This class is available to any student who has earned the rank of Bright Orange belt.
 The class focuses on giving kids an opportunity to focus on the ground portion of our program and also learn to free grapple.
 The requirement for this class is for each student to attend two regular core classes each week.
-Students should also purchase and bring there own equipment to participate (head gear, hand and foot and shin protectors) which are available in our store.
+Students should also purchase and bring there own equipment to participate (head gear, hand and foot and shin protectors).

 13. Change Billing Information, Upgrade Your Program, Or Cancel Your Contract